eqrion/blog/README.md

-# dreamingofbits
+# blog.eqrion.net

-This repository hosts the content and templates for `https://dreamingofbits.com/`.
+This repository hosts the content and templates for `https://blog.eqrion.net/`.